Resident parking questions

 How much will a permit cost me?

-See a list of current charges for all permits on the residents parking zones page.
+See a list of current charges for all permits on the resident and business parking permits page.

 Why do I need to pay?